 Unfortunately though, despite the talented actors and crew behind it, something went very wrong along the way that you’re left with a dull sloppy mess that vaguely resembles a movie.

-The Snowman is an introduction to Harry Hole, pronounced differently but everyone in the movie just pronounces it as Hole, a stereotypical fucked up genius.
+The Snowman is an introduction to Harry Hole, a stereotypical fucked up genius.
 The script never shows the genius side however and just points out how much of a mess he is – a mopey alcoholic shitty father – and the rest of the movie follows suit.

 Micheal Fassbender looks completely uninterested here.
 In fairness, it makes sense because Harry Hole doesn’t seem to give a fuck as he grumpily goes through the motions of working on a case.

 The rest of the characters are also stereotypes, but at least their performance breaks the dullness of it all.
-Rebecca Ferguson carries the movie as she lugs around some police device so bulky she had to clear one-fourth of a bookshelf for it.
+Rebecca Ferguson carries the movie as she lugs around some police device so bulky she had to clear a bookshelf for it.
 Even though Charlotte Gainsbourg is used in a cringey sex scene and J.K.
-Simmons’ Norwegian accent isn’t good, they’re making more effort than the rest of the movie.
+Simmons’ accent would make Norwegians grimace, they’re making more effort than the rest of the movie.

 The Snowman has no character development, mystery, suspense, and payoff.
 The movie has an interesting trailer that makes you curious about the snowman.
-None of that makes it into the film and the snowmen are silly instead of creepy.
+None of that makes it into the film and the snowmen look silly.

-The ending is telegraphed by the beginning when Hole is given the final clue after mucking around.
-The worse part is, the movie actually sets itself up for a sequel.
-Maybe they didn’t think it would be that awful.
-Nonetheless, that’s a distant dream now.
+The film finally ends when Hole is given the final clue after mucking around.
+The worse part is, the movie has the audacity to set-up a sequel.

-Director Tomas Alfredson goes in defense after it was released.
+Director Tomas Alfredson defended the movie after it was released.
 Still, when 10-15% percent of the script wasn’t shot and parts of the story are still missing despite reshoots, someone clearly made a mistake.

 The Snowman is to crime thrillers as what The Room is to romantic dramas - pointless, nonsensical, and laughable.